 The Wisconsin State Fair is the premier family fun event of the summer, featuring something for everyone.
 The fair is held each August at State Fair Park in West Allis and is the area's largest event, attracting close to 910,000 people over 11 days.

 Summer doesn’t have a monopoly on area activities.
 The Milwaukee Film Festival brings internationally acclaimed films to local theaters in the fall.
-The annual Holiday Folk Fair, the nation’s oldest and largest indoor ethnic festival, is held around Thanksgiving each year at the Wisconsin Exposition Center at State Fair Park.
+The annual Holiday Folk Fair International, the nation’s oldest and largest indoor ethnic festival, is held around Thanksgiving each year at the Wisconsin Exposition Center at State Fair Park.